Coronavirus fears knock HK shares to 7-week low after Lunar New Year break

 China’s stock, currency and bond markets have all been closed since Jan.
 23 for the Lunar New Year celebrations.
 They are scheduled to reopen on Feb.
 3.

-Fears of the spreading coronavirus have knocked stock markets from South Korea to Thailand over the past week.
+Fears of the spreading coronavirus have knocked global stock markets over the past week.
 Transport, tourism, retail and luxury stocks have been at the frontline.

 Sean Darby, global equity strategist at Jefferies in Hong Kong, said the early Hang Seng reaction on Wednesday had been “very benign” and the index may have further to fall.